Ziauddin Yousafzai

-Ziauddin Yousafzai (ضیاء الدین یوسفزئی; ضیاالدین یوسفزی; born 20 April 1969) is a Pakistani educational entrepreneur and activist best known as the father of Nobel laureate Malala Yousafzai, who protested against the Tehrik-i-Taliban Pakistan opposition to the education rights of girls, especially for Pakistani girls.
+Ziauddin Yousafzai (ضیاء الدین یوسفزئی; ضیاالدین یوسفزی; born 20 April 1969) is a Pakistani educational entrepreneur and activist best known as the father of Nobel laureate Malala Yousafzai, who protested against the Tehrik-i-Taliban Pakistan's opposition to the education rights of girls, especially for Pakistani girls.

 He is currently co-founder and board member of Malala Fund and the author of Let Her Fly (2018).

 Biography

 Early childhood

 Yousafzai was born in 1969 to a Pashtun family in Shangla.
-Ziauddin's father was the orator Rohul Amin Yousafzai, who was also a teacher of theology at a government high school and imam of the local mosque.
+Ziauddin's father was the orator Rohul Amin, who was also a teacher of theology at a government high school and imam of the local mosque.

 As teacher he co-founded and ran a chain of low-cost private schools known as the Khushal Public School, named after a famous Pashtun poet, Khushal Khan Khattak, as well as being a member of the Rotary Club of Swat and elected Vice President of the Swat Association of Private Schools.
-Politically, he was affiliated with the Awami National Party, a socialist party.
+Politically, he was and remains affiliated with the Awami National Party, a socialist party.

 Education

 Ziauddin drew inspiration from his father, an educational activist.
 Even though he had a stutter, he wanted to prove to his parents that he would be able to learn and speak correctly.

 Ziauddin Yousafzai attended Jahanzeb College located in Swat, Pakistan.
-During his time in college, he was made general secretary of the Pashtun Students Federation (PSF), a student wing of the Awami National Party (ANP) that wanted equal rights for Pashtuns.
+During his time in college, he was made general secretary of the Pashtun Students Federation (PSF), a student wing of the Awami National Party which is a socialist party.
 Yousafzai graduated from Jahanzeb College with a Master's in English.

-Personal life

-Yousafzai has a wife, named Toor Pekai, a daughter, Malala, and two sons, Khushal and Atal.
-His first child, born before Malala, was stillborn.
-Ziauddin has been seen on interviews with his daughter, speaking fluent English, Urdu, and Pashto.